 Are you worried your writing won’t be good enough for graduate school?
 Maybe you’re confused about what to write.
 I’ve had many students worry about how to write a personal statement for grad school.

 I understand the concern.
 The expectations for a personal statement are much higher when you apply to graduate school.
 You need to stand out among all the other applicants for a graduate program.

 But here’s the secret.
 You already have a unique story and perspective that makes you different from everyone else.
 All you need to do is commit to writing your best personal statement.

 And in this post, I’ll guide you step-by-step through the process of writing personal statements that will impress graduate school admission committees.

 How to Write a Personal Statement for Grad School

 Step #1 Brainstorm ideas for each graduate school’s writing prompt.

 Different graduate schools have different writing requirements for application essays.
-Some will ask for a personal statement, some ask for statement of purpose and other schools may ask for multiple pieces of writing.
+Some will ask for a personal statement, some ask for a statement of purpose and other schools may ask for multiple pieces of writing.

 On top of that, each program you apply to has its own writing prompts.
 So, you’ll need to write an original personal statement for each application.
-Start listing ideas about personal, academic or practical experiences that relate to your field, your mission, and goals etc.
+Start listing ideas about personal, academic, or practical experiences that relate to your field, your mission, and goals, etc.